Home Writing About First Ascent

 A physicist who fell in love with startups

-Married at 21, two failed startups, physics graduate but not really, and in love with learning cool things to build rockstar-grade software.
+Married at 21, two failed startups, physics graduate but not really, and now all-in on building Candela in public.

 Growing up